General selection models: Bernstein duality and minimal ancestral structures: Ancestral structures and Bernstein duality

 \subsection{Bernstein duality (proofs)}

-In this section, we prove Theorem~\ref{thm:bernstein-duality}, i.e. the Bernstein duality between the type-$a$ frequency process and the Bernstein coefficient process, both associated to the same triplet $(\beta,p,\Lambda)$.
-We also prove Corollary \ref{coro:bernstein-duality}, which exhibits the connection between Bernstein and moment dualities.
+This section contains the proof Theorem~\ref{thm:bernstein-duality} establishing the Bernstein duality between the type-$a$ frequency process and the Bernstein coefficient process.
+We also prove Corollary~\ref{coro:bernstein-duality} connecting the Bernstein duality and the moment duality.

-Let us start with the following result about the selection and coagulation matrices of Definition~\ref{def:SelCoagMatrices}. \begin{lem} Fix $n\in \N_0$ and $v\in \R^{n+1}$.
-Then